 Why is this medication prescribed?

 AbobotulinumtoxinA injection is used to relieve the symptoms of cervical dystonia (spasmodic torticollis; uncontrollable tightening of the neck muscles that may cause neck pain and abnormal head positions).
 It is also used to temporarily smooth frown lines (wrinkles between the eyebrows).
-AbobotulinumtoxinA injection is used to treat spasticity (muscle stiffness and tightness) of muscles in the arms and legs in adults and spasticity of muscles in the legs in children 2 years of age and older.
+AbobotulinumtoxinA injection is used to treat spasticity (muscle stiffness and tightness) of muscles in the arms and legs in adults and children 2 years of age and older.
 AbobotulinumtoxinA injection is in a class of medications called neurotoxins.
 It works by blocking the nerve signals that cause uncontrollable tightening and movement of the muscles.

 How should this medicine be used?